 The World Badminton Federation which was formed in February of this year (1978) and has its first international tournament in Thailand.

-The World Badminton Federation which was formed in February of this year (1978) and has its first international tournament in Thailand.
+Background: The World Badminton Federation which was formed in February of this year (1978) and has its first international tournament in Thailand.
 Chinese players took most of the top honours.

 SYNOPSIS: The Chinese did so well in the tournament, by the time the men's finals came around, it was Chinese playing Chinese.
 Yu Yao-tung went on to capture the men's singles from Han Tsien, 15-11, 15-11.
 China's top seeded Yu Yao-tung advanced to the singles finals after beating Chung Ning of Hong Kong 15-5, 15-5, while Han Tsien made it by outclassing Thailand's Akraporn Spiritanakul 15-5, 15-2.

 The women shuttlers from China also fared well.
 In the women's singles, Li Fang and Chang Ai-ling both made quick work to their respective opponents -- Cindy Cheong of Singapore and Suleeporn Jiittariyakul of Thailand, in straight games.
 Chang Ai-ling here takes the championship by defeating Patama Sirisriro of Thailand, 11-4, 11-4.
 But in the mixed doubles finals, the Thais dominated.
 Pichai Kongsirithavorn and Petchrung Liengtrakulmgam of Thailand beat Preecha Sopajaree and Porntip Boonthanon, also of Thailand, 15-4, 1-15, 17-14.